-All abortions are funded with taxpayer dollars through the provincial health care system (except New Brunswick).
-This, despite the fact that polls show a majority of Canadians, up to 68% in a 2009 poll, significantly disagree with their dollars being used to kill babies.
+Abortions are funded with taxpayer dollars through the provincial health care systems.
+This, despite the fact that polls show a majority of Canadians, 67% in a 2011 poll, significantly disagree with their dollars being used to kill babies.
+(3)

 New Brunswick taxpayers fund hospital abortions, but not those done at for-profit, privately owned clinics.